The SEARCH FOR ACHIEVABLE Solutions

 THE STATE PLAN: FREIGHT ON RAIL, CONTAINER PARK RELOCATION

-Instead the State Government, principally through the office of Williamstown MP and Ports and Freight Minister Melissa Horne, is pushing an interconnected three-part strategy to reduce truck volumes on Williamstown Road.
+The State Government, principally through the office of Ports and Freight Minister Melissa Horne, is pushing an interconnected three-part strategy to reduce truck volumes on Williamstown Road.

 • CONTAINER PARK RELOCATION

-The introduction of 24/7 truck bans on several major inner west roads once the West Gate Tunnel opens will create congestion and efficiency issues for container parks and logistics companies in the Tottenham/Brooklyn industrial precinct as trucks face longer, slower trips to and from the port.
+The introduction of 24/7 truck bans on several major inner west roads in late 2025 creates congestion and efficiency issues for container parks and logistics companies in the Tottenham/Brooklyn industrial precinct as trucks face longer, slower trips to and from the port.
 Freight Victoria, a division of the Department of Transport, is working with container park owners to encourage them to relocate to sites with better access to the freeway, including locations nearer to the proposed Port Rail shuttle at Altona.
 If they do, the number of container trucks taking short cuts along Williamstown Road should decline.

 • PORT RAIL TRANSFORMATION PROJECT AND PORT RAIL SHUTTLE NETWORK

 The Port Rail Transformation Project is a $125 million project to build a new rail terminal at Swanson Dock with two tracks, each capable of handling a 600m-long train; it will link with the Port Rail Shuttle Network, funded with $58 million of state and federal funding and $46 million in private sector funding.
 Under current plans, port rail shuttle trains with a capacity of 84 Twenty-foot Equivalent Unit (TEU) containers, equivalent to the load carried by 28 B-double trucks, will run between the port and rail hubs at Somerton, in Melbourne’s north, and Altona, in the west.
 The combined rail initiatives will enable a far greater proportion of container freight to be moved by rail rather than truck.
-The Port Rail Shuttle link to Altona is scheduled to be operating by October 2022.
+The Port Rail Shuttle link to Altona is theoretically functional now, but as of mid-2025 is yet to shift a single shipping container.

 • REPURPOSING OF OLD MELBOURNE MARKET SITE

 Expanded use of the old Melbourne Market site on Footscray Rd for container storage will reduce the need for such activities in Tottenham and Brooklyn.
-An expression of interest process to lease areas within the market site began in December 2019, with sites becoming available over the next three to 11 years.
+The government finalised a lease with the Port of Melbourne in 2024, with sites becoming available over the next three to 11 years.

 THE LONG-TERM SOLUTION: 24/7 TRUCK BANS

-Yet ultimately the Government’s strategy must be part of a transition to a full 24/7 ban on freight trucks on Williamstown Road.
+Ultimately the Government must impose a full 24/7 ban on freight trucks on Williamstown Road.
 A single-lane road through a residential area is no place for massive container trucks — particularly when more appropriate routes to the port are within easy reach.
-If 24/7 bans are an appropriate measure for other inner-west streets currently clogged with container trucks, then they are appropriate for Williamstown Road as well.
+If 24/7 bans are an appropriate measure for other inner-west streets previously clogged with container trucks, then they are appropriate for Williamstown Road as well.
 The health, safety and amenity of inner west residents is at stake.